🎉 Limited Time: $2,000 OFF Walk-In Tub & Roll-In Shower Installation — Use Code WALKINTUBSFORELDERLY | Claim Offer →

 Small bathrooms and compact senior bathtubs

 Not every home has a big bathroom.
 Many older houses have narrow spaces and tight corners.
-Compact walk in tubs for elderly or front-entry senior bathtubs can help maximize safety even when space is limited.
+Compact walk in tubs for elderly or front-entry senior bathtubs can help maximize accessibility even when space is limited.

 Small walk in tub with front entry door.
-These designs can make walk in tubs possible even in tight bathroom footprints.
+These designs make walk in tubs possible even in tight bathroom footprints.

 Things to consider in a small bathroom

-• Door swing and clearance.
+• Door swing direction and clearance.

 • Ability to close the bathroom door for privacy.

-• Space for a helper, if needed.
+• Space for a helper or caregiver if needed.

-• Location of existing plumbing lines.
+• Location of existing plumbing drain lines.

 Installation paths